 If the statement of account that you receive together with the final tax statement shows that you have a surplus, the money will be paid out automatically.
-In the case of private individuals the whole surplus in the tax account is paid if you have registered a recipient account.
+In the case of private individuals the whole surplus in the tax account is paid if you have registered a bank account.
 If you have not done so, you will receive a remittance notice if the total sum is at least SEK 2 000.
 Sums below SEK 2 000 remain on the account and earn interest.

-In the case of private individuals the whole surplus in the tax account is paid.
 If you are an employer registered for VAT or have "F" or "SA" tax, only the difference between the preliminary and the final tax is paid automatically.
 You get the money back at the time the final tax statement is sent out.